All Guides

 • A main dish with a simple, well-defined flavour

-• Simple vegetables, tofu or pickles when they fit the meal
+• Simple vegetables, pickles or small side dishes when they fit the meal

 Japanese Flavours Come from a Small Pantry